 - Water balloon fight: balloons filled and stocked, and all clean-up provided.

-In a pinch?
+In a pinch for auction item ideas?
 Grab an Auction Booster package.

 The more unique, interesting, and clever your auction items or packages are, the higher the revenue each will generate.
 Keep in mind the demographics and interests of your audience and get creative about what will intrigue them.